Here, we highlight four themes that all brands need to be aware of ahead of Black Friday 2022 – especially when it comes to Gen Z.

 Since the pandemic, young consumers have become even more concerned about climate change and making sustainable choices – which in turn impacts their purchasing power.

-When making purchases during the fall and winter months, 44% of Gen Zs list sustainability as a top priority, and 55% will be looking for sustainable gifts to buy this year.
 Remember, this consumer cohort likes to research in advance, not only to secure the best deals, but to make sure they are spending mindfully on something they really want or need.
 Social media is a great way to highlight your brand’s sustainability efforts to Gen Z digital natives – or indeed any support for a good cause.